krubbles/NoiseDotNet/README.md

 // allocating a buffer to use as the output float[] output = new float[sampleCount];

+// settings for the noise function evaluation.
+Supports xFreq, yFreq, zFreq, seed, amplitude, amplitude2
+// second amplitude is used by cellular noise which has 2 outputs, cell center dist is amplitude and cell edge dist is amplitude2
+// coordinates are multiplied by their corresponding frequencies before being passed into the noise function
+// the outputs of the noise function are multipled by their corresponding amplitudes before being passed into the output buffer.
+// note that if the amplitude is zero (which it defaults to if you default construct the settings struct), the output will always be zero.
+// non-default constructors default amplitudes to 1.
+// zFreq is ignored by 3D functions.
+NoiseDotNet.NoiseSettings settings = new(xFreq: 0.1f, yFreq: 0.1f, seed: 100);

 NoiseDotNet.Noise.GradientNoise2D(
     xCoords: xCoords,
     yCoords: yCoords,
     output: output,
-    xFreq: 0.1f, // x-coordinates are multiplied by this value before being used
-    yFreq: 0.1f, // y-coordinates are multiplied by this value before being used
-    amplitude: 1f, // the result of the noise function is multiplied by this value
-    seed: 100);
+    settings);

 // The result of the noise function calculation is now in the output buffer.
 // output[i] = GradientNoise(xCoords[i], yCoords[i])